dapr/community/community-membership.md

 Feature-maintainers are the technical authority for a feature or specialized area of the project/repository in the Dapr org.
 They *MUST* have demonstrated both good judgement and responsibility towards the health of that space.
 Feature Maintainers can set technical direction and make or approve design decisions for their designated space.

+Feature-maintainers have binding vote only in proposals and changes that affect their designated space.

+Feature-maintainers don't have binding vote to grant or revoke approver or maintainer status.

+Feature-maintainers have binding vote to grant or revoke feature-maintainer status for others in their designated space.

 Defined by: GitHub write permission in repository and entry in `CODEOWNERS` files.

 ### Requirements